This article was updated on Oct. 15, 2018.

 Using HCM data for strategic insights can help financial leaders increase efficiencies and drive growth.
 If financial leaders work more closely with HR leaders, they can create a collaborative environment where big data is valued for its strategic insights.
-In fact, HCM data and analytics is a main driver in the collaboration between finance and HR departments.
+In fact, HCM data and analytics is a significant driver in the collaboration between finance and HR departments.

 The gathered information can be used to cut staffing costs, evaluate top-line investments and boost worker productivity.
-Yet many organizations still have HR and finance systems trapped in siloes.
+Yet many organizations still have HR and finance systems trapped in silos.
 But if they work to integrate their systems, they can more effectively connect the dots between HR data and finance outcomes.
 HR information needs to be accessible and in a format that can be used to measure strategic workforce planning.

 Metrics to Produce Insights